St. Michaelis Church

 Conclusion

 The Michel is not a place you visit just once.
 You can sit down there and let the space affect you, experience Hamburg from above, or simply listen to the sound of the organ.
-What makes this place special is its accessibility – both architecturally and personally.
-No ostentation that overwhelms you.
-No mandatory program.
-Instead, it's a place where you can be different: quiet, curious, impressed, or just present.
+What defines this place is its accessibility – both architecturally and humanly.
+No opulence that overwhelms you.
+No must-do program.
+Rather, it’s a place where you can be different: quiet, curious, impressed, or just present.

-Whether as a starting point for a city stroll, a concert experience, or a viewpoint – St. Michael's Church is as much a part of Hamburg as the harbor.
-And it reveals itself to you anew every time you look closely.
+Whether as a starting point for a city walk, as a concert experience, or as a viewpoint – St. Michael's Church belongs to Hamburg just like the harbor.
+And it reveals itself to you anew each time you look closely.

 Andreas Kirchner